 - ½ cup brown butter or regular butter (see note in recipe.)

 - 1 (28 oz can) diced tomatoes, drained

 - 1 onion, diced

 - 6 sausages, sliced

 - *You can use regular butter, but I find brown butter so much more refined!
 Read the tutorial link in post before attempting brown butter, trust me!

-- Melt 1/2 cup of REGULAR butter in pan over medium heat.
-Cook, stirring often, until the colour begins to change.
-The deeper the colour, the nuttier the taste.
+- Melt ½ cup of REGULAR butter in pan over medium heat.
+Cook, stirring often, until the color begins to change.
+The deeper the color, the nuttier the taste.
 However, do not go too far or you will burn your butter!

 - Serve over pasta and sprinkle with fresh parsley if desired!